TheNewAttacker64/Theattacker-Crypter/README.md

 - [x] Add Ability To execute your own powershell code
 - [x] option To Disable Amsi from powershell
+- [ ] Notify Methods When Code executing on Machine
 - [ ] Loading Payload locally instead of loading our shellcode from url
 - [ ] adding Different Encryption Methods
 - [ ] Generate  Infected Undetected  PDF File